Dr Alex Thornton

 For further details of my research please visit my group website at: www.wildcognitionresearch.com.

 My research uses a comparative approach to investigate two of the most important issues in behavioural biology: the evolution of intelligence and the biological origins of culture.
 The vast majority of work on these topics has been conducted on captive animals and so tells us little about the selective pressures operating in natural populations.
 In contrast, I use a variety of experimental, observational and statistical techniques to understand the factors driving cognitive evolution and cultural information transmission in the wild.
-Much of my research has been conducted on cooperatively breeding meerkats in the Kalahari Desert.
-More recently, I have set up set up nest-box populations of wild jackdaws near Cambridge and the University of Exeter’s Cornwall Campus outside Falmouth.
-These corvids share many key features with primates, including large brains, complex social systems and extended periods of development, and consequently provide a highly tractable system for studies of the cognitive evolution.
-My current research focuses on five main areas:
+My early research focused on cooperatively breeding meerkats in the Kalahari Desert.
+In 2012, I established the Cornish Jackdaw Project; now the world's largest dedicated field system for the study of corvid cognition.
+In addition to my research on wild animals, I also conduct experimental studies of cultural transmission in humans.
+My current research focuses on six main areas:

 - The role of sociality in driving cognitive evolution